 Calculating A P P

-The calculation of A P P uses the three complete months’ or 12 complete weeks’ pensionable pay the member receives relating to that employment beforethe period of reduced contractual pay or nil pay due to sickness or injury, or relevant child related leave commenced or
+The calculation of A P P uses the three complete months’ or 12 complete weeks’ pensionable pay the member received relating to that employment before:

+the period of reduced contractual pay or nil pay due to sickness or injury started

+the relevant child related leave commenced or

-the date the member commenced reserve forces leave.
+the member commenced reserve forces leave.

 If the pensionable pay the member received during the three month or 12-week period is reduced because of an absence with the employer’s permission or due to a trade dispute, the reduction in pay is ignored in the A P P calculation.